mitchellfyi/seedforge/docs/GAMIFICATION.md

-# Seedwork — Gamification Design
+# Seedforge — Gamification Design

-> Seedwork's gamification is themed around **growth, cultivation, and nature**.
-Where Habitica turns tasks into RPG combat, Seedwork turns learning into tending a garden.
+> Seedforge's gamification is themed around **growth, cultivation, and nature**.
+Where Habitica turns tasks into RPG combat, Seedforge turns learning into tending a garden.
 You plant seeds of curiosity, nurture them through projects, and watch your garden — and your character — flourish.
 The metaphor is baked into every mechanic.

 ---